forcedotcom/cli/releasenotes/README.md

 ------------

-* NEW:  Open an agent in the Agent Builder UI with the new `open org agent` command.
+* NEW: (BETA) Open an agent in the Agent Builder UI with the new `open org agent` command.
 Use the `--name` flag to open an agent using its API name.
 For example:

     ```bash
     sf open org agent --name Coral_Cloud_Agent